morganthomas/winning-arguments/winning-arguments.md

 TODO

-### Winning
+## Winning

-Let's return to our original question in this section.
+Let's return to a question we asked a ways back.
 What is winning?
 At the start of the section we asked whether winning always happens to people in the context of some game.
 If true, this would be an interesting generalization that would let us apply the philosophy of games to understanding winning.

 What seems to be the case is that **winning always occurs in the context of some game or gamelike activity**.
 "Game or gamelike activity" is, as we have seen, a very broad category, taking in things as disparate as soccer, capitalism, and life.
 For that reason, it's not a very strong claim to say that winning always occurs in the context of some game or gamelike activity.
 We'll assume this generalization going forward.